asands24/Digi-Times/README.md

 ## Story Generation Pipeline

+DigiTimes uses a cost-effective, kid-safe AI pipeline with automatic fallback:

+### Primary Path: OpenAI (Cheapest Models)
-- Generate/Regenerate actions in `src/components/EventBuilder.tsx` now call `generateStoryFromPrompt()` from `src/utils/storyGenerator.ts`, which POSTs to `/.netlify/functions/generateStory` before falling back to the seeded local generator.
+- Generate/Regenerate actions in `src/components/EventBuilder.tsx` call `generateStoryFromPrompt()` from `src/utils/storyGenerator.ts`
+- This POSTs to `/.netlify/functions/generateStory`, a Netlify serverless function
+- The function tries models in order of cost-effectiveness: **o3-mini** → **gpt-4o-mini**
+- Each model receives a carefully crafted system prompt enforcing:
+  - **Kid-friendly tone** (ages 7-12)
+  - **Newspaper structure** (headline, 2-4 paragraphs, who/what/where/why)
+  - **Simple, positive language**
+  - **No scary, violent, or adult content**
-- `netlify/functions/generateStory.js` calls OpenAI’s Chat Completions API (`gpt-4o-mini`) with the effective prompt for the draft and returns `{ article }` text for the client to hydrate into the template.
+- Returns `{ headline, article }` JSON for the client to display

-- If the function errors or OpenAI returns an invalid payload, the browser logs `[DigiTimes] Falling back to LocalStoryGenerator due to OpenAI error` and reuses the existing heuristic article builder so the UI keeps working offline.
+### Fallback Path: Local Generator
+- If OpenAI fails (network error, timeout, rate limit), the app automatically falls back to a local story generator
+- The fallback maintains the same kid-friendly tone and newspaper structure
+- Users see no disruption—generation continues seamlessly
+- Browser logs: `[DigiTimes] Story generation failed, using local article`

+### Configuration
-- `OPENAI_API_KEY` must be configured both in Netlify → Site settings → Environment variables and in `.env.local` when running Netlify CLI/dev locally so the function can authenticate.
+- **Production:** Set `OPENAI_API_KEY` in Netlify → Site settings → Environment variables
-- In development mode successful calls log `[DigiTimes] Generated story via OpenAI`, letting you verify which path generated the draft.
+- **Local Development:** Add `OPENAI_API_KEY` to `.env.local` for testing with Netlify CLI
+- **Cost Control:** The pipeline uses only the cheapest available OpenAI models to minimize API costs

+## Public vs Private Stories

+Every story in DigiTimes has an `is_public` flag that controls visibility:

+- **Public Stories** (`is_public = true`):
+  - Accessible to anyone via `/read/:id` share links
+  - No authentication required to view
+  - Perfect for sharing with family and friends
+  - RLS policies allow anonymous SELECT queries

+- **Private Stories** (`is_public = false`, default):
+  - Only visible to the story creator (matched by `user_id`)
+  - Attempting to access via `/read/:id` shows "This story is not available"
+  - Protected by Row Level Security (RLS) policies in Supabase
+  - Ideal for drafts or personal memories

+Users can toggle visibility with the "Public" checkbox in the Story Archive component.
+Share links are automatically generated when stories are marked public.

 ### Smoke Script Credentials